dylhack/matrix-nim-sdk/CONTRIBUTING.md

  * y: A backwards compatibile change was made (minor)
  * z: A backwards compatible patch was made (patch)

+As a contributor you will not need to worry about what commits or tags get versioned.
+That will be done by the maintainer(s) each release.

 ## Project Structure
 ```
 src/